Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Usually project become famous for they are the first to appear on the scene (or the easier to get access to, like Internet Explorer) or because they are most friendly.
 Not for their quality in both cases.
 Make sure to include resources to make the project more intuitive also, if project itself is complex.
 A simple example of this is Arduino.
 We are talking about electronics here, as of today Arduino has many competitors, but Arduino stand out among them (and is default technology supported almost everywhere) because internet is packed full of information about it, also libraries to implement it can be found over the net and many events are organized by third parties to spread the world and inform/educate people about it.
 Another example is ArchLinux in the Linux-sphere.
-It's so famous because it includes an extensive documentation that may also be used in the context of other linux distros for its completeeness, among other things.
+It's so famous because it includes an extensive documentation that may also be used in the context of other linux distros for its completeness, among other things.

 In short, documentation helps to sell, also in other contexts.
 If you want to address specific niches it is a requirement, for you can't convince people by posting stickers and cool pictures over the social medias, people want facts.
 Documentation is a fact.
-Its quality shows the completeeness and coolness of the project.
+Its quality shows the completeness and coolness of the project.

 Very often you aren't in the position of the first on the market or the more available, but you may be the more intuitive.
 Again, documentation helps a lot because it allows people to do things on their own.
 That is the goal the end users want to achieve with the technologies they use.
 One of the reason why Open Source project grows and spreads wide is they are autonomous, not depending on others support and being able to rely sometimes on periodic fees charged for their usage.

 #### Provide useful resources for newcomers

 Newcomers always have the same issue as we had ourselves in the past: they are disoriented.
 Transforming them in autonomous users is critical to lower their defenses, it's the reason Travellers' Club is famous, it lets travellers collect books about the cities they visited, to visit them as they wish.
 In an Open Source project is not always possible to do what one wants, having a set of instructions is very helpful.
-It's like the concierge in a hotel explaining what to visit, where to eat and soon.
+It's like the concierge in a hotel explaining what to visit, where to eat and so on.
 It's nice and one feels welcome.

 One of the suggestions or activities I think are among the most powerful to boost engagement in newcomers is proposing them to read the documentation because: